Social exclusion: Economics

 The problem of social exclusion is usually tied to that of equal opportunity, as some people are more subject to such exclusion than others.
 Marginalisation of certain groups is a problem in many economically more developed countries where the majority of the population enjoys considerable economic and social opportunities.

 In philosophy

-The marginal, the processes of marginalisation, etc. bring specific interest in postmodern and post-colonial philosophy and social studies.
-Postmodernism question the "center" about its authenticity and postmodern sociology and cultural studies research marginal cultures, behaviours, societies, the situation of the marginalized individual, etc.
+The marginal and the processes of marginalisation attract specific interest in postmodern and post-colonial philosophy and social studies.
+Postmodernism questions the "center" about its authenticity, and postmodern sociology and cultural studies research marginal cultures, behaviours, societies, the situations experienced by marginalized or "sidelined" individuals.

 Social inclusion

 Social inclusion is the converse of social exclusion.
-As the World Bank states, social inclusion is the process of improving the ability, opportunity, and worthiness of people, disadvantaged on the basis of their identity, to take part in society.
+As the World Bank states, social inclusion is the process of improving the ability, opportunity, and worthiness of people, disadvantaged based on their identity, to take part in society.
 The World Bank's 2019 World Development Report on The Changing Nature of Work suggests that enhanced social protection and better investments in human capital improve equality of opportunity and social inclusion.
 Social inclusion can be measured individually.